 Unfortunately, a part of expenses in setting up a booth is drayage.
 Dray what?
 This is a rather quaint word with historical origins.
 Nonetheless it’s an important cost in your sales and marketing efforts.
 If you don’t understand or comprehend drayage then you’re likely to incur substantial costs with every booth.

 Dray means a truck or cart without sides, for delivering barrels or other heavy loads, this signifies that the goods to be transported are carried by cart pulled by a ‘dray’ horse.

-Drayage is defined as the transport of goods over a short distance In the shipping industry and logistics industry.
-Drayage is often part of a longer overall move, such as from a ship to a warehouse.
+Drayage is often defined as the transport of goods over a short distance in the shipping industry and logistics industry.
+It is part of a longer overall move, such as from a ship to a warehouse.

-For wholesalers and manufacturers, drayage can be defined as the cost of moving your trade booth essentials from the delivery vehicle to the booth area.
+For wholesalers and manufacturers today, drayage can be defined as the cost of moving your trade booth essentials from the delivery vehicle to the booth area.

 It is humorously described as ‘maximum payable cost to move your freight for least distance‘.

 But this joke is not so funny when you are a wholesaler planning to attend your initial trade shows, hustling to set foot in the industry.